 In all facets of life, simple mistakes or a lack of understanding can lead to unwanted results.
 In the world of land use, such unwanted consequences can occur when required notice procedures for zoning hearings are not strictly followed.
-This blog post reviews both the public notice and written notice requirements that zoning hearing boards (the “Board”) must follow prior to the first hearing.
+This blog post, the first of a four-post series reviewing the Pennsylvania Municipalities Planning Code’s (the “MPC”) zoning hearing requirements, reviews both the public notice and written notice requirements that zoning hearing boards (the “Board”) must follow prior to the first hearing.
+The three other posts, in which we discuss hearing timing requirements and the rules of the hearing, itself, are available here: Post 2, Post 3, and Post 4 to come.

 In addition to public notice, the MPC requires that a Board provide written notice.
 Section 908(1) of the MPC states written notice: 1) must be given to the applicant, the zoning officer, and any other person who is either required by ordinance to receive it or has made timely request for it; and 2) must be conspicuously posted to the affected tract of land at least one week prior to the hearing.
 In addition to the requirements of the MPC, it is crucial to be aware of any additional requirements in your local municipality’s zoning ordinance.
 In Kline v.
 Zoning Hearing Bd., 903 A.2d 77 (Pa.
 Commw.
 Ct.
 2006), the township did not provide written notice of the hearing within the time-frame prescribed by its zoning ordinance and, as a result, the trial court’s determination to uphold the board’s decision was vacated and remanded with instructions that the board schedule a new hearing within sixty days and comply with the proper notice provisions of the local ordinance.